JialinHu365/Disordered-metasurface-QCA/README.md

-These folders contain the calculated quantities used in the theoretical analysis, including the pair-correlation function g2,polarizability tensor, and reflection and transmission coefficients.
+These folders contain the calculated quantities used in the theoretical analysis, including the pair-correlation function g2, polarizability tensor, and reflection and transmission coefficients.

-The figure-generation functions do not directly read data from theory\_data/.
+The figure-generation functions do not directly read data from 'theory\_data/'.
 During reproduction, the required input data, such as the precomputed g2 and particle coordinates, are loaded from the results/directory.
-The subsequent quantities are then recalculated and the corresponding outputs are also saved in results/.
+The subsequent quantities are then recalculated and the corresponding outputs are also saved in 'results/'.